satriashp/durianpay/README.md

 ![cloudwatch](screenshots/cloudwatch.png)

 ## Notes
-* Cause the limitation of AWS Free Tier, EC2 instance are provision with `t2.micro` instead of `t3.medium`
+* Due to AWS Free Tier limitations, the EC2 instance is provisioned as `t2.micro` instead of `t3.medium`.
-* Feel free to do quick check via awscli.
-(AWS Acces Key and Secret will sent via email)
+* You may perform a quick check via awscli.
+(AWS Access Key and Secret will be sent via email).

 # App
-This folder are contain demo app with nginx:alpine docker that serve hello.txt file.
-Also deployed to aws ec2 instance using Github Action `./github/workflows/pipeline.yaml`
+This folder contains a demo app using the `nginx:alpine` Docker image to serve a hello.txt file.
+It is deployed to an AWS EC2 instance using the GitHub Actions pipeline defined in [`.github/workflows/pipeline.yaml`](.github/workflows/pipeline.yaml).

 ### Steps
 1. Checkout code
 2. Setup docker buildx and Login to `dockerhub`
 3. Build and push docker image name: `satriashp/durianpay:latest`
 4. Setup ssh key and access AWS ec2 instance
-5. Pull latest `satriashp/durianpay` docker image then restart current running container.
+5. Pull the latest `satriashp/durianpay` docker image then restart current running container.

+## Notes
+* Demo app can be access via this [link](http://52.77.216.148/)